 February is all about hearts, as we honor those who have captured our hearts on Valentine’s Day.
-February is also American Heart Month.
+February is also American Heart Month, when people are encouraged to focus on their cardiovascular health.
 As one of the top providers of elderly home care in Delaware County, we recognize (as does the CDC) that heart disease is the number one cause of death for those over 65.
 Healthy eating is a big part of fighting heart disease, for the old as well as the young.
 Encouraging your loved ones -and yourself- to eat heart-healthy foods can allow a long lifetime of love in return.
 With this in mind, Neighborly Home Care offers a list of 14 heart-healthy foods for seniors.

 Fourteen Heart-Healthy Foods for Seniors on Valentine’s Day That Promote Long Lives

 - Fish rich in Omega-3 such as salmon, tuna, and mackerel, are the most heart-healthy of protein choices.